 “Temporary” Apartment Qualifies as Permanent Place of Abode

-This vital case for expatriates has been finalised with the High Court of Australia refusing the Commissioner of Taxation special leave to appeal the Full Federal Court’s decision in the Harding case.
+The High Court has refused the Commissioner of Taxation’s application for special leave to appeal against the decision of the Full Federal Court’s decision in Harding v Commissioner of Taxation.

 If you have any further questions about financial planning or require any other accounting advice, please contact us here.